jamesshore/livestream/README.md

 There are two main aspects to this challenge:

-1) HttpClient is low-level infrastructure, so we need to write focused integration tests to make sure it can talk to a real server.
+1) HttpClient is low-level infrastructure, so we need to write focused integration tests to make sure it works.
 This will require us to write a simple [Spy Server](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#spy-server).
 You could also use a tool such as [Nock](https://github.com/nock/nock) or [WireMock](http://wiremock.org/), but a simple purpose-built Spy Server is only a few dozen lines of code.

 2) Using services can involve complicated series of calls.
 We need to write our null HttpClient to support sophisticated [Configurable Responses](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#configurable-responses).
 Specifically, we need to support multiple endpoints, each with multiple different responses.